-Ask your doctor how to dispose of any capsules you do not use.
+Ask your pharmacist how to dispose of any capsules you do not use.

 Precautions while using Zerit

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
 These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Stop taking the medicine and call your doctor right away if you or your child have more than one of these symptoms: abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.
+Stop taking the medicine and call your doctor right away if you have abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.

 Pancreatitis may occur while you are using this medicine.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.